dailybruin/the-stack/_posts/2020-05-10-covid-model.md

 Interdepartmental connectivity in this model arises primarily from degree/school-level requirements like general education, diversity and language.
 Some other cases like interdepartmental requirements and cross-listing for individual majors, minors, and double majors are not taken into account.
 In general, these factors are likely to make the model more interconnected and as such our version is a more conservative picture.
 Some other niche cases like students coming in with transfer credit or students who waive out of certain requirements using diagnostic tests are not considered, i.e., it is assumed that every student takes all their required courses at UCLA.

 To explore the visualization, drag the time slider forward through the weeks of fall 2020 or press play to automate it.
 Each week, an infected student will infect an average of R<sub>0</sub> students.
 The value of R<sub>0</sub>, [set to 5.7](https://wwwnc.cdc.gov/eid/article/26/7/20-0282_article) by default, can also be adjusted with the slider above the graph to explore different rates of infection.

+UCLA could decrease the R<sub>0</sub> if the university implements mandatory social distancing in classrooms, requires the wearing of masks or provides ample sanitizing products to all classrooms and lecture halls.
+Any combination of these measures would decrease the spread of the virus.

 <h3>Student Network Graph</h3>
 <div class="loader-wrapper">